 4. Review chip and tag data

-I know this is something most of us do once and don’t think about again.
-But as good , we really need to review our ‘s chip data at least once a year to make sure the vet, phone number, backup person, address, , and all other pertinent information is correct.
+I know microchips and ID tags are something most of us do once and don’t think about again.
+But as good , we really need to review our ‘s chip data at least once a year.
+You want to make sure the vet, phone number, backup person, address, , and all other pertinent information is correct.
 It’s something that can easily slip through the cracks.

-Additionally, make sure that the information on your ‘s ID tags is still correct and legible.
-Some tags become worn overtime and simple are not easy to read.
+Additionally, make sure that the information on your and ‘s ID tags is still correct and legible.
+Some tags become worn over timeare not easy to read.
 Or we change phone numbers or move and don’t think about our dog’s tags.

 5. of your

 Yep, springtime is also the time.
-That means lots of brushing your .
-As you brush your dog make sure you carefully inspect your ‘s skin for any lumps, bumps, or other ailments.
+That means lots of brushing your g.
+As you brush your dog, make sure you carefully inspect your ‘s skin for any lumps, bumps, or other ailments.
 If you find anything suspicious, review it with your vet.

-I generally get Henry groomed with his short summer cut in .
+I generally groom Henry with his short summer cut in However, keep in mind that some breeds, like huskies and collies, should never have their fur cut.
+But that doesn’t mean you can avoid brushing them. .
 If you take your to a groomer, your dog might be getting close to a summer cut.

 6. Inspect